FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_localCertificatesAndCSRs.md

     "weight": "120"
 }Use the *Certificate Management* page to generate local, self-issued server certificates or to generate certificate signing requests.
 Generated certificates are assigned RSA or DSA keys.

 A certificate signing request is an unsigned copy of a certificate that you submit to a CA when requesting a signed certificate.
 Based on the information in the CSR, the CA creates a new signed certificate for your use.
-After receiving the signed certificate from the CA, you must import it into <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+After receiving the signed certificate from the CA, you must import it into {{< SecureTransport/componentshortname  >}}.
 For details, see <a href="#Import2" class="MCXref xref">Import a new certificate for a pending certificate signing request</a>.

 The following topics describe and provide how-to instructions managing local certificates and certificate signing requests: